jmesworld/whitepaper/README.md

 # 1 Introduction

-JMES is an open-source Aplication-Specific Cryptocurrency created to power JMES World, a decentralized community for art, with the goal of becoming the world's largest decentralized art ecosystem.
+JMES is an open-source Application-Specific Cryptocurrency created to power JMES World, a decentralized community for art, with the goal of becoming the world's largest decentralized art ecosystem.

 Based on the Cosmos SDK and connected to Cosmos Hub (IBC), a validator-based blockchain secured using Tendermint consensus powers the native JMES token (symbol: JMES) for use as a currency for art.